BasicJavaElte/Practices2018/Class-08/README.md

 * setGottenFines (double fines) that is deduced from the driver's salary

 And of course, Driver must implement the payment check, you don't want them not getting paid.

+All the errors should be handle, in this case and only today, you can print it out and say "Bino!
+This is a cilada"

 ![Pedro e Bino](http://www.tvhistoria.com.br/images/upload/070916-cargapesada-imagem7.jpg)